PerfectlySoft/Perfect-NIO/README.md

 `(HTTPRequest) -> HTTPOutput`

-<a href="httpoutput">`HTTPOutput`</a> is a protocol which can optionally set the HTTP response status, headers and body data.
-Several concrete HTTPOutput implementations are provided for you, but you can add your own custom output by implementing the protocol and returning your object.
+<a href="httpoutput">`HTTPOutput`</a> is a base class which can optionally set the HTTP response status, headers and body data.
+Several concrete HTTPOutput implementations are provided for you, but you can add your own custom output by sub-classing and returning your object.

 Built-in HTTPOutput types include `HTTPOutputError`, which can be thrown, JSONOutput, TextOutput, and BytesOutput.